Change management: 10 tips for a failed project

 Implementing a system of rewards and punishments may seem an effective approach to motivating staff to follow through on changes.
 However, this can have a detrimental effect on the success of change management.

-The merit system can give rise to defensive and sabotaging behaviors that slow down the adaptation process.
-What’s more, rewards can sometimes be perceived as superficial incentives that don’t necessarily reflect genuine motivation or commitment to change.
+The merit system can engender defensive and sabotaging behaviors that slow down the adaptation process.
+What’s more, rewards can sometimes be perceived as superficial incentives, not necessarily reflecting genuine motivation or commitment to change.
 Finally, it may create inappropriate competition and not encourage productive collaboration.

-Rather than focusing on rewards or punishments, it’s better to put in place measures that facilitate change, accompany transformation and promote successful change.
+Rather than focusing on rewards or punishments, it’s better to put in place measures that facilitate change, support transformation and promote successful change.

 By focusing on a positive, participative approach, you’ll make change easier to embrace, and you’ll be able to encourage teams to invest fully in change, collaborate constructively and foster successful evolution within your organization.